Enjoy Craft Beer and Breweries in Sonoma County

 In the last few years, more and more artisan brewers have bellied up to the bar in Sonoma County Wine Country, opening boutique operations creating finely crafted beers based on local ingredients and with production limited to small, coveted amounts.

-A few of the best-known brew houses include Bear Republic Brewing Company, which after more than two decades in Healdsburg is now operating its brewpub in Rohnert Park; Lagunitas Brewing Company in Petaluma; and Russian River Brewing Company in Santa Rosa, voted the second best beer in the country out of 7,400 breweries nationwide by the American Homebrewers Association and famous for its uproariously popular annual Pliny the Younger release each February.
+A few of the best-known brew houses include Bear Republic Brewing Co., which after more than two decades in Healdsburg is now operating its brewpub in Rohnert Park; Lagunitas Brewing Co. in Petaluma; and Russian River Brewing Company in Santa Rosa, voted the second best beer in the country out of 7,400 breweries nationwide by the American Homebrewers Association and famous for its uproariously popular annual Pliny the Younger release each February.
 It's second, larger location now in Windsor features tours of the state-of-the-art beer making facility.

-Of course, that's not to overlook Dempsey's Restaurant & Brewery in Petaluma; Fogbelt Brewing Company and Third Street Aleworks in Santa Rosa; St. Florian's Brewery in Windsor; Woodfour Brewing Company and Crooked Goat Brewing in The Barlow in Sebastopol; and many others.
+Of course, that's not to overlook Dempsey's Restaurant & Brewery in Petaluma; Fogbelt Brewing Company, Shady Oak Barrel House, and Third Street Aleworks in Santa Rosa; Barrel Brothers Brewing Company in Windsor; Woodfour Brewing Company, Crooked Goat Brewing, and Seismic Brewing Company in The Barlow in Sebastopol; and many others.

 Local craft beers are also featured in places like The Block, Brewsters Beer Garden, and Taps Restaurant and Tasting Room in Petaluma; Barley & Hops Tavern in Occidental; Steele & Hops Public House in Santa Rosa; and the taproom in the BeerCraft retail store in Rohnert Park.
 Read more about Beer Gardens in Sonoma County here.